shufanhe/MyRecipe/docs/iteration_report_1.md

    - View Category
      - Cover for each category (as a card with image and text)
      - Page for each category.
-   - Recipe of the day (make 10 covers and recipe examples).
+   - Recipe of the day
      - Redirect page to view_recipe.html
+     - make 10 covers and recipe examples
+   - Save recipes
-   - Save recipes - Using example recipes, create user account page where saved recipes should go, but we are not implementing actual accounts yet.
+      - Save buttons example recipes
+      - User account page where saved recipes should go (not implementing actual accounts yet)
+      - saved example recipes should show up in account page
+2. Add recipes (no user account yet)
+   - Add button on homepage that redirect to add recipe form
+   - posting recipes to database and make them searchable via keyword_serach
-2. Add and show different recipes: how to show different recipes with the same view_recipe file
+3. Show different recipes with the same view_recipe file

 Assigning:
    - Shufan
-     - Implement Recipe of the day + 10 covers and recipes
+     - Recipe of the day
+     - Add recipes
-     - Add and show different recipes: how to show different recipes with the same view_recipe file
+     - Show different recipes with the same view_recipe file
    - Diana
      - View Category
      - If time permits, write 10 recipes for testing